x-y-g/SarcEmotiq/README.md

    - patience: Number of epochs to wait for improvement before early stopping.
    - lr: Learning rate for the optimizer (default is 0.001).

-   🖇️ You can adjust epochs, batch_size, and lr to your needs.
+   You can adjust epochs, batch_size, and lr to your needs.

-   🖇️ The script will output training progress, including the loss on the training and validation sets.
+   The script will output training progress, including the loss on the training and validation sets.
 The best model will be saved at the specified model path.

-   🖇️ The training process includes early stopping based on validation loss.
+   The training process includes early stopping based on validation loss.
 If the model doesn't improve for patience number of epochs, training will stop early.

 ## Limitations

-While SarcEmotiq shows strong performance on benchmark data, users should be aware of its current limitations:
+While SarcEmotiq shows commendable performance on benchmark data (74% F1-score) for binary sarcasm detection, users should be aware of its current limitations:

 - **Domain generalization**: Trained primarily on MUStARD++ (scripted, American-accented data).
 Accuracy may drop for spontaneous speech or unfamiliar accents.
 - **Transcript dependency**: Model performance degrades with inaccurate transcriptions.
 Whisper is robust but may misinterpret noisy speech.